-During winter, people often ask us this question: “Why is my furnace blowing cold air?”
+During winter, people often ask us: “Why is my furnace blowing cold air?”

-Let’s explain these issues in detail and what you need to do to get your heat back.
+Below, we’ll explain these issues in more detail so you can determine what you need to do to get your heat back on.

-Solution: Turn the thermostat fan setting to “AUTO.”
+The solution: Check your thermostat settings and ensure that the fan setting is turned to AUTO.
 Now the blower should only run when the burners are on.

 If the blower still runs continually, there is another issue that an HVAC professional will need to solve.

-What this means: Older furnaces use a permanently lit pilot light to ignite the gas for the burner.
-If the pilot light goes out, then you won’t get any heat.
+Older furnaces use a permanently lit pilot light to ignite the gas for the burner.
+If the pilot light goes out, your furnace can’t heat any air.

 Side note: Old furnaces waste tons of gas to keep the pilot flame lit.
-Consider upgrading to a newer furnace that does not use a pilot light or to a heat pump that uses electricity.
+Consider upgrading to a newer, more efficient furnace that does not use a pilot light or to a heat pump that uses electricity.